 In the picture below you can see the thicker blue line represents our original backtest’s equity curve.
 This is how the strategy has performed ignoring all equity curve fluctuations.
-The nasty drawdown that concluded around trade number 740 is not a drawdown most could endure.
+The nasty drawdown that concluded around trade number 740 is not a drawdown most traders could endure.

-The baby blue line shows how the strategy performed only taking trades when the equity curve fell below its 5 period simple moving average.
-On the other hand, the yellow equity curve shows if you only took trades when the strategy’s equity curve was above its 5 period equity curve moving average.
+The baby blue line shows how the strategy performed only taking trades when the equity curve fell below its 5-period simple moving average.
+On the other hand, the yellow equity curve shows if you only took trades when the strategy’s equity curve was above its 5-period equity curve moving average.

 You can see the baby blue returns are much smoother and avoided the most recent drawdown experienced around trade 740.
 In contrast, the yellow equity curve – only trading when the strategy was above its equity curve – caught all of the drawdown.
 In fact, the yellow equity curve had a worse drawdown than the original backtest.